 To further evaluate the performance of the pose estimator trained with ControlTac-generated data, we conducted a real-time pose tracking experiment.
 Our model successfully tracked poses at a frequency of 10 Hz, highlighting its practicality in dynamic real-world scenarios.

 In the Precise Insertion task, the pose estimator trained with ControlTac-generated data achieved success rates of 90% on the cylinder and 85% on the cross.
-Notably, it also reached an 85% success rate on the unseen T-shape.
+Notably, it achieved success rates of 85% on the unseen T-shape and 75% on the Type-C connector.

 In the object classification task, we found that compared to traditional augmentation methods, using ControlTac for data augmentation yields significantly better performance—whether with a simple CNN classifier, a ViT trained from scratch, or a ViT pretrained on ImageNet.